electerious/basicContext/readme.md

 # basicContext

 Easy-to-use context-menu for your website or webapp.
+[Try it live on CodePen](http://codepen.io/electerious/pen/emaJxE).

 ![Context Screenshot](http://l.electerious.com/uploads/big/9f182a325203b158e59ad48aaebb13a2.png)